AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Results and Discussion

 \subsection{Analysis of Volume Synthesis}

-To evaluate how well anatomical variations due to progression are captured, region-wise relative volumes between ground-truth and generated 3D images are compared, as described in Subsection~\ref{subsubsection:Region_wise_Progression}.
-The qualitative analysis of these generated 3D volumes along the sagittal and coronal views is presented below in Subsection~\ref{subsubsection:Sagittal_Coronal_view}.
-Furthermore, deformations between the generated 3D images and the baseline are compared with ground truth using Jacobian analysis in Subsection~\ref{subsubsection:Jacobian}.
-For the 2D models, estimated images ($\hat{x}$) are stacked, $\hat{X}_{:,:,d} = \hat{x}$ to generate the 3D images ($\hat{X} \in \mathbb{R}^{H \times W \times D}, \; d \in \{1,\dots,D\}$).
+To evaluate how well progression is captured in 3D, we have performed (i) Quantitative region-wise relative volume comparison (Subsection~\ref{subsubsection:Region_wise_Progression}), (ii) Qualitative analysis along the sagittal and coronal views (Subsection~\ref{subsubsection:Sagittal_Coronal_view}), and (iii) Analysis of the deformation using Jacobian (Subsection~\ref{subsubsection:Jacobian}).
+Additionally, latent space analysis is more explicitly given in \href{https://github.com/ayantikadas/AD_DAE/blob/main/assets/Supplementary_Material.pdf}{Supplementary}, supporting that AD-DAE captures 2D representations that has volumetric awareness.
+The 2D estimated images ($\hat{x}$) are stacked, $\hat{X}_{:,:,d^{'}} = \hat{x}$ to generate the 3D images ($\hat{X} \in \mathbb{R}^{H \times W \times D}, \; d^{'} \in \{1,\dots,D\}$).